twolodzko/gosch/README.md

    will evaluate the arguments conditionally; `and` and `or` will evaluate the arguments sequentially, possibly stopping before evaluating every argument.
-9. Everything residues within some surrounding *environment*.
+9. Everything resides within some surrounding *environment*.
 By default, this is a global environment, but there are procedures (`let`, `do`, and `lambda`) that can create their environments.
 For example: